-Making either canna-oil or cannabutter employs essentially the same process.
+Making either cannabis oil or cannabutter employs essentially the same process.
 I always have both in my house.
 The butter I keep in the freezer, and the oil in the fridge.

-When planning to make canna-oil, you need to determine which oil you want to use.
+When planning to make canna oil for homemade weed edibles, you need to determine which oil you want to use.
 The oils I use most often are olive, coconut and canola.

 THC is released into the oil during the heating process, and the oils with a higher fat content absorb the most THC from the plant.
 Olive and coconut have higher fat content than canola.
 However, they really should not be heated to a super high temperature.
 (Once the THC is in any oil, you need to keep the heat relatively low, no boiling allowed.
 See note at bottom).